Methodology

 - Mimics core principles of life cycle assessment (LCA) to ensure scientific grounding and transparency.

-- Prioritizes pragmatism — providing actionable insights for decision-makers today rather than waiting for perfect standardization.
+- Prioritizes pragmatism by providing actionable insights for decision-makers today rather than waiting for perfect standardization.

 - Covers environmental impacts holistically (not only GHGs), in line with the broader framing of the Planetary Boundaries Framework and IPBES drivers of nature loss.